tantaman/tantaman.github.io/content/2022-10-19-meta-scales-mysql.md

 # Graph Data Access

 Graph Database products out there today diverge from some of the points to be outlined below to the point that some of them look identical to relational DBs but with a new query syntax.
-What is outlined below, however, are the properties of the graph data model in use @ Meta and which allow hyper scaling.
+What is outlined below, however, are the properties of the graph data model in use @ Meta and which allowed hyper scaling.

 ## Entry Point Required

-In contrast to the relational model, the graph model _requires_ you to have a start node (or starting primary key) when you want to query the graph.
+In contrast to the relational model, the graph model _requires_ you to have a start node (starting primary key) when you want to query the graph.
 You can't do an arbitrary `select all` against a given data type.
 You can only query from a given start node and out across its edges.

 The graph model also does not allow arbitrary joins.
 You can only move from node to node across edges over primary keys.
-In other words, graph edge traversal is a relational join where joins are restricted to only being allowed to be made against foreign keys which reference primary keys.
+In other words, graph edge traversal is a relational join where joins are restricted to only being allowed to be made against foreign keys that reference primary keys.

 ![graph](./blog-assets/meta-sql-graph/graph.png)